IFabrice/Comp_net_ass4/lab-link-layer/README.md

 ## Part 1 - Link-Layer Forwarding and Learning

-Read Section 6.4.3 ("Link-Layer Switches") in the book, especially the sub-sections "Forwarding and Filtering" and "Self-Learning", and especially pages 492 and 493.
+Read Section 6.4.3 ("Link-Layer Switches") in the [book](https://qige.io/network/Kurose-7.pdf), especially the sub-sections "Forwarding and Filtering" and "Self-Learning".

 Then implement a basic switch in `switch.py` with the following functionality: